eduvpn/documentation/SAML.md

 You also need to modify the `vpn-user-portal` configuration to specify the attribute that should be used to identify the users.

-Edit `/etc/vpn-user-portal/config.ini` and set:
+Edit `/etc/vpn-user-portal/config.yaml` and set:

-    authMethod = MellonAuthentication
+    authMethod: MellonAuthentication

-By default the NAME_ID will be used to identify the users, if you want to change that change the `attribute` value under `[MellonAuthentication]`.
+By default the NAME_ID will be used to identify the users, if you want to change that change the `attribute` value under `MellonAuthentication`.

-If you want to also have `vpn-admin-portal` be protected by SAML, make sure you uncomment the `<Location /vpn-admin-portal>` section above and figure out the attribute and values they should have to match with administrators.
-Also modify `/etc/vpn-admin-portal/config.ini` analogue to the modifications for `vpn-user-portal`.
+If you want to also have `vpn-admin-portal` be protected by SAML, make sure you uncomment the `<Location /admin>` section above and figure out the attribute and values they should have to match with administrators.
+Also modify `/etc/vpn-admin-portal/config.yaml` analogue to the modifications for `vpn-user-portal`.

 That should be all!